 The spreadsheet tracks all rental income.
 The spreadsheet also tracks property management fees.
-Property management fees for residential properties (1-4 units) usually costs 8-10% of the gross rents.
+Property management fees for residential properties (1-4 units) usually cost 8-10% of the gross rents.
 Property management fees for commercial properties (5+ units) usually costs 3-5% depending on the size of the building.
 The spreadsheet calculates the property management fee.

-Our form tracks the main expense items on the Schedule E like repairs, supplies, cleaning and maintenance.
+Our form tracks the main expense items on the Schedule E like repairs, supplies, cleaning, and maintenance.
 We do not track all the ‘expense’ categories; some expenses are not property managers responsibility.
 Items like insurance, interest, and taxes should be tracked by owners.
 Owners should consult an accountant for items like depreciation and amortization.

 Sign up below for a free rental income and expense worksheet.

-If you are self managing, this spreadsheet will keep you organized.
+If you are self-managing, this spreadsheet will keep you organized.
 Be sure to keep ALL receipts for your rental property expenses.
 This makes tax prep easier.
 Also, you will want the receipts if you are audited in the future.

 When I say all receipts, I mean ALL receipts.
 You will want to keep the small $5 purchase for a flapper when you fix the toilet.
-This also means you need to keep receipts for big item purchases like appliances, renovations and equipment.
+This also means you need to keep receipts for big item purchases like appliances, renovations, and equipment.

 When you are dealing with contractors, always request an invoice.
 Additionally, always request a receipt for the work.
 Do not work with a contractor that is unwilling to provide an invoice.
 Additionally, do not pay a contractor until they provide an invoice.
-When you pay the contractor – they are of the hook and have no motive to provide an invoice/receipt for your records.
+When you pay the contractor – they are off the hook and have no motive to provide an invoice/receipt for your records.